Improve food availability and dietary diversity among the farmers who supply us

 During 2019, we made plans to expand this program to cover methods to ensure a value can be given to excess produce.
 We have two approaches planned for 2020: agripreneurship training to link farmers to local food markets and waste reduction through introducing small-scale preservation methods for fresh foods, which farmers can either consume themselves or sell through local markets.

-Helping small farmers in the Philippines
+Tackling food insecurity in the Philippines

 Land availability is a major issue for farmers in the Philippines.
 Average land size is 1.0–1.5 hectares.
 In some areas, such as Kuden in Sultan Kudarat, Mindanao, farmers are usually heavily reliant on coffee for income.